Micrologist/LiveSplit.SolarAsh/README.md

 ## Solar Ash ASL

-This script uses the `GameStatus` property of `ASolarGameMode` as `gameState` to determine whether the game is loading.
+This script uses the following the values to determine the game's state:

+`gameState`
+Tracks the `enum GameStatus` property of `ASolarGameMode` as `byte`.
 The property is located at offset `0x530` inside its class.

-`gameState` is an enum with the following values:
+The enum can have the following values:
 ```c++
 enum class Solar_ESolarGameModeStatus : uint8_t
 {